Rethink the workplace of the future

 Poly power end to end.
 The broadest device portfolio for Microsoft Teams.

 Poly’s innovation also encompasses strong partnerships with numerous collaboration platform providers, including Microsoft.
 Many organisations are in the midst of a migration from Microsoft Skype for Business to Teams.
-In fact, a recent study shows that 75% of Office 365 customers are planning to migrate to Teams within the next three years.
-If this is you, Poly is here to help make your transition to Teams a smooth one.
+Many organisations have begun planning their transition back to the office post COVID-19.
+More huddle spaces are being turned into video-capable rooms to enable group collaboration.

 Poly’s high-quality headsets, voice, video, and video-interop solutions work simply and flexibly with Microsoft Teams to create a seamless experience for personal and group collaboration device needs.
 This includes: Poly Studio X family all-in-one video bars, featuring new Poly MeetingAI™; CCX Series latest native Microsoft Teams handsets; Poly Elara 60 Series turning your smartphone into a desktop collaboration tool; and Savi, Blackwire and Voyager Series headsets with rich audio connections no matter what workstyle.